 It’s an opportunity we can’t afford to miss.

 Methane has more than 80 times the warming power of carbon dioxide over the first 20 years after it reaches the atmosphere.
 Even though CO2 has a longer-lasting effect, methane sets the pace for warming in the near term.

-At least 25% of today’s warming is driven by methane from human actions.
-One of the largest methane sources is the oil and gas industry.
+At least 25% of today’s global warming is driven by methane from human actions.

 Why the methane moment is now